lborg019/alain.xyz/portfolio/blog/pixel-art-tutorial/index.md

 ![Levels in Photoshop](assets/levelsphotoshop.gif)

 **Levels** - The levels tool is a simple method of adjusting the brightness of colors.
 The **middle handle** adjust the mid color balance, the **left handle** adjusts the darks, the **right handle** adjusts the highlights.
-Curves and levels are interchangable so use whichever you perfer.
+Curves and levels are interchangeable so use whichever you prefer.

 ![Color Balance in Photoshop](assets/colorbalancephotoshop.gif)